 Born and raised in Melbourne, Piastri began his career in radio-controlled racing before moving into karting aged nine.
 Graduating to junior formulae in 2016, Piastri won his first championship at the 2019 Formula Renault Eurocup with R-ace GP.
-He then won both the 2020 FIA Formula 3 and 2021 Formula 2 championships back-to-back with Prema, becoming the sixth driver in history to win the GP2/Formula 2 championship in their rookie season.
+He then won both the 2020 FIA Formula 3 and 2021 FIA Formula 2 Championships back-to-back with Prema, becoming the sixth driver in history to win the GP2/Formula 2 championship in their rookie season.
 Piastri is the only driver in history to win Formula Renault, Formula Three and Formula Two—or equivalent—championships in successive seasons.

-Oscar Piastri was born to Chris and Nicole (née MacFadyen) Piastri in Melbourne, Australia.
+Oscar Jack Piastri was born on 6 April 2001 to Chris and Nicole (née MacFadyen) Piastri in Melbourne, Victoria, Australia.
 He grew up in the inner-city suburb of Brighton with three younger sisters; Hattie, Edie and Mae.
 He claims Italian, Yugoslavian and Chinese heritage from his father's side as well as Scottish and Irish heritage from his mother's side.
 He was privately educated at Haileybury College Melbourne and then Haileybury and Imperial Service College in England as a boarding pupil on a sports scholarship.
 Chris Piastri served as his son's mechanic during Oscar's early racing years in Australia and is the founder and owner of HP Tuners, a vehicle diagnostics automotive software company.
 He is a keen Richmond Tigers supporter.
 As well as supporting Australia's national cricket team, he follows the Delhi Capitals in the IPL, after a post on his X profile asking for recommendations of which team to support.
 As of July 2024, Piastri is dating Lily Zneimer, an engineering graduate whom he met whilst at boarding school.
 The pair began dating the year before Piastri graduated from boarding school in 2019.

 Piastri started racing remote-controlled cars at a national level before beginning his karting career in 2011.
 Having gone professional and competed in various Australian races and championships in 2014, Piastri began competing in European and other CIK-FIA sanctioned karting championships with Ricky Flynn Motorsport the following year.
 He moved to the United Kingdom to further his racing career in 2016, finishing sixth in the 2016 World Championship in Bahrain.